rock-solid/pwa-theme-woocommerce/README.md

 ### Adding Temporary Environment Variables In Your Shell

 Defining environment variables can vary between OSes.
-It’s also important to know that this manner is temporary for the life of the shell session.
+It's also important to know that this manner is temporary for the life of the shell session.

 #### Windows (cmd.exe)